 Second Method – Adding a New User to WordPress via functions.php

 Let’s assume you don’t have access to cPanel or phpMyAdmin.
-What can you do in this situation to reset a password?
-If you have FTP access to the server, you can add a new user with administrator privileges using the functions.php
+What can you do in this situation to reset the password?
+If you have FTP access to your server, you can add a new user with administrator permissions using the functions.php file.

 function sv_wp_admin_account(){